Phone or Zoom Homeopathic Consultation

 by Dana Ullman, M.P.H., C.C.H.

-Dana Ullman, MPH, CCH (MPH = Masters in Public Health, U.C.
+Dana Ullman, MPH, CCH, (MPH = Masters in Public Health, U.C.
 Berkeley; CCH = Certified in Classical Homeopathy) has authored 10 books on homeopathy and is one of America’s leading advocates for homeopathy, and he has authored chapters on homeopathic medicine in three medical textbooks.
 He has served on advisory boards of alternative medicine institutes at Harvard and Columbia (you can learn more about him at this link; see About Dana Ullman, MPH, CCH).

 Dana Ullman provides personalized and individualized homeopathic treatment for people with a wide variety of acute and chronic health problems.
 He regularly treats infants and children with either physical or psychological challenges, from chronic ear infections to various ADD/ADHD or autistic spectrum problems (Dana’s book on Homeopathic Medicines for Children and Infants was published in 1991).
 Dana also treats people with a wide variety of pain syndromes, including people with fibromyalgia and arthritic disorders, shingles or sciatica, and headaches (Dana co-authored a chapter in a leading conventional medical textbook on pain management, called “Weiner’s Pain Management”).
-Dana also treats people in various stages of cancer (Dana was the lead author written with three medical doctor a chapter on homeopathy and cancer care in a textbook published by Oxford University Press called “Integrative Oncology”).
+Dana also treats people in various stages of cancer (Dana was the lead author written with three medical doctor a chapter on homeopathy and cancer care in a textbook published by Oxford University Press called “Integrative Oncology, 1st edition”).
 Dana provide “adjunctive health care” that is in addition to whatever other health or medical care the person is receiving (many of his patients use an integration of conventional and homeopathic medicines).

-Also, if you have questions about homeopathy, specific homeopathic medicines, the care that you have received from a homeopath, how to best learn homeopathy, what homeopathic research exists, or many other subjects in this field, you may benefit from a personal consultation with Dana Ullman, MPH, CCH.
-Call or email us to set up a phone appointment.
+Also, you may also want a consultation with Dana Ullman, MPH, CCH if you have questions about homeopathy, specific homeopathic medicines, the care that you have received from a homeopath, how to best learn homeopathy, what homeopathic research exists, or many other subjects in this field.
+Email us to set up a phone appointment.
 An email conversation is also possible, but this tends to require more time than an interactive discussion.

 Other Biographical Information about DANA ULLMAN, MPH, CCH